GeorgeYoussefRoger/Cipher-Suite/README.md

-# CipherSuite
+# Cryptography-App
-**CipherSuite** is a C++-based command-line application designed for encrypting and decrypting messages using ten cryptographic ciphers.
-Developed as a collaborative team project, this repository includes a single program implementing:
+**CryptoApp** is a C++-based command-line application designed for encrypting and decrypting messages using ten cryptographic ciphers.
+Developed as a collaborative team project for a university assignment, this repository includes a single program implementing:

-Affine, Route, Atbash, Vigenere, Baconian, Simple Substitution, Polybius Square, Morse Code, XOR and Rail-fence ciphers
+(Affine, Route, Atbash, Vigenere, Baconian, Simple Substitution, Polybius Square, Morse Code, XOR and Rail-fence)

 ## Features
 - Encrypt and decrypt messages using ten distinct ciphers.